f5devcentral/f5-agility-labs-sslviz/docs/class2/module2/scenario2.rst

 Scenario
 --------

-To prevent large attachments from clogging up the email system, your company has enacted a new policy that restricts the size of email attachments from the previously generous 10MB to 500K or less.
-When this policy was enacted, employees were unable to send presentations or office documents to each other.
-This prevented collaboration.
+Your company recently experienced a network intrusion and an outside consulting firm was brought in to conduct a forensic analysis.
+One of the findings identified in the report was the lack of a system in your company that provides real-time analysis of network events and long-term storage of analytics and log data.

-To fix this problem, your company signed up for Dropbox to facilitate easy file transfers between employees.
-While this worked flawlessly prior to deploying SSL Orchestrator, employees are no longer able to access Dropbox using the native client after SSL Orchestrator has been deployed.
-They are however able to visit Dropbox and do their operations using a browser.
-However, the client provides certain functions that cannot be replicated by the browser and the native client also provides a richer and more convenient user experience.
+To address this finding, your company recently implemented a new Security Information and Event Management (SIEM) solution.
+Your manager has asked you to make the necessary changes to send SSL Orchestrator log data to the newly implemented SIEM.

-You are tasked with fixing this such that both browser and native client have unhindered access.
-Your manager has empowered you to do what is necessary to get this working.
+You are tasked with configuring SSL Orchestrator to log connection summary data to your company's SIEM.

 Lab Overview
 ------------

-This lab will continue work from the previous Lab 1.
-We will be reviewing the Pinned certificates category and see how to modify it to find a solution to the stated problem.
+This lab continues on from the previous lab.
+You will be reviewing the logging capabilities of SSL Orchestrator and configuring SSL Orchestrator to send logs off-box to a remote high-speed logging (HSL) server.